meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ![Project User Role Replication](assets/project-user-roles.png)

-Project Users always get access to all cloud platforms, that are assigned to the project.
+Project users always get access to all cloud platforms, that are assigned to the project.

 ### User Management on a meshProject